ergoplatform/ergodocs/docs/dev/stack/appkit.md

   }
 }
 ```
-Here `apiKey` is the secret key required for API authentication which can be
+Here `apiKey` is the secret key required for API authentication, which can be
 acquired as described
 [here](https://github.com/ergoplatform/ergo/wiki/Ergo-REST-API#setting-an-api-key).
 Your mnemonic is the secret phrase obtained during [setup of a new